xtufa7/LayFix/README.md

 # LayFix

-Instant keyboard layout fixer for Arabic and English mixed text.

-LayFix is a lightweight tray-first utility that fixes accidental keyboard layout mistakes directly inside selected text.
+LayFix is a lightweight tray-first utility that fixes accidental Arabic and English keyboard layout mistakes directly inside selected text.

 Select text anywhere, press the shortcut, and LayFix replaces only the selected content with the corrected version.